andywwwww/group3_project/README.md

 ### Installing

-Install the R package from git first.
+Install the R package from git first, this will require an installation of the package "devtools".
 Available in both zip file and git file with name "package-."
 For zip, unzip it locally and run command

 ```